 Putting Your Child’s Best Interests First In Louisiana

 As parents, we want what is best for our children.
-Child custody and visitation can be some of the most contentious and emotionally charged aspects of divorce, and it can sometimes be easy to lose sight of what is most important.
-Having objective and honest legal counsel through this rocky time will help you make decisions that you can feel comfortable with.
+Child custody and visitation can be some of the most contentious and emotionally charged aspects of divorce, and it is easy to lose sight of what is most important.
+Having objective and honest legal counsel through this rocky time will help you make decisions to feel comfortable.

 Child Custody Agreements In Louisiana

 We focus on helping clients resolve their family law disputes through mediation and collaborative law.
-These alternative dispute resolution methods allow you and your spouse to tailor your own solutions regarding child custody and come to an agreement that benefits all involved.
+These alternative dispute resolution methods allow you and your spouse to tailor solutions regarding child custody and reach an agreement that benefits everyone.
 Should litigation become necessary, however, our attorneys can vigorously fight to protect your interests in the courtroom.

 Louisiana has four main categories of child custody:

 - Sole custody gives one parent complete decision-making authority over the child and is rarely granted.

 - Joint custody is the most traditional and frequently granted form of child custody.
 The child stays with one parent most of the time, with the other parent having visitation rights.
 Both parents share decision-making authority.

 - Shared custody allows parents to split time and decision-making authority 50-50.

 - Split custody can be agreed upon when a couple has more than one child.
 For example, if they have three children, two children would stay with the mother and one with the father for a week, and then switch off.

 Except in extreme circumstances, the court believes that the children have the right to have a relationship with both parents.
 There are benefits and drawbacks to each form of custody.
 We are experienced and dedicated family lawyers, and you can rely on us to provide a realistic assessment of your situation while helping you keep your child’s long-term interests in mind.